EddieHubCommunity/BioDrop/docs/contributing/contributing-your-profile.md

 - Then get into the project folder through Git CLI.
 For that type `cd LinkFree` , press Enter.

--Now you are into the LinkFree folder.
-Now type `git remote -v` ,press enter it will show your origin url.
+- Now you are into the LinkFree folder.
+Now type `git remote -v`, press enter it will show your origin url.

 - Then open VS code by using this command `code .` hit enter.